 Involvements: Club lacrosse, Bellamafia (all-women's a cappella), Women's Resource Center, Admissions Office

-How I found Bowdoin: My mom is a Bowdoin alum and went here in the 80s.
-Because of this, I grew up convinced I'd go somewhere else.
-Then when I visited, I changed my mind and I was sure Bowdoin was the place for me!
+How I found Bowdoin: My mom is a Bowdoin alumna and went here in the 80's, so I grew up convinced I'd go somewhere else.
+Then when I visited, I fell in love with the collaborative academic environment, the extremely gifted yet humble student body, and the sense of community present on campus.
+I wanted to study English in Mass Hall, hang out in the Smith Union, and slackline on the quad with my friends.
+I had changed my mind: I was sure Bowdoin was the place for me!

 Major: Earth and Oceanographic Science

 Involvements: The Orient, Chair of the Bowdoin Queer Straight Alliance, African American Society, Employee at Hawthorne-Longfellow Library

 How I found Bowdoin: My high school, in conjunction with two other private schools in my town, holds an annual college fair.
 I attended these occasionally throughout high school, yet didn't find Bowdoin until the late fall of my senior year.
 By then, I was well into the search process and had mostly finalized both my college list.
 I had even finished most of my applications, but my mother had convinced me to go to this final college fair "just in case."
 I was pretty burnt out and didn't want to engage much at the fair; however, something drew me to the Bowdoin table and I ended up bringing a few brochures and pamphlets home.
 I ended up deciding to apply but didn't think much about it until I received a letter of acceptance and invitation to visit campus through the Bowdoin Experience weekend program.
 Within a few hours of being on campus, I knew that I wanted to be a part of this community.
 In fact, I accepted the offer of admission before returning home!